 - Will the program’s doctor or staff work with my health care professional if needed—for example, to address how the program may affect an ongoing medical issue?

 How much does the program cost?

-- What is the total cost of the program?
+- What is the total cost of the program, from beginning to end?

-What results do people in the program typically have?
+What results do people in the program typically achieve?